wevm/viem/site/pages/docs/accounts/local/toAccount.md

-# Custom Account [A function to create a Custom Account.]
+# toAccount [A function to create a Custom Account.]

 A Custom Account is an interface that has the ability to sign transactions and messages with your own custom implementation of the signable methods.